 - Excessive sweating

-Naloxone is given to individuals who are in an acute state of opioid overdose.
-It has a very short duration of action and causes symptoms of opioid withdrawal almost immediately after administration.
-It administered by injection and is also available as a nasal spray.
+Experts also recommend naloxone to individuals suffering from acute opioid overdose.
+Available for use as an injection and nasal spray, the drug has a very short duration of action and causes symptoms of opioid withdrawal almost immediately after administration.

 To prevent relapse, experts sometimes even recommend the use of naltrexone, which is easy to use and is available in the form of both pill and injection.